 Tip #3: Look for Disney Reservations By Exact Time

 Disney’s dining reservations site allows you to look up available times based on either Breakfast, Brunch, Lunch, Dinner or by specific times (every half hour).

 It was recommended to us by our travel agent, Christina Salisbury with Ears of Experience, that we try for reservations based on specific times we wanted to eat.
 This turned out to be a great tip!

-Example.
-2 restaurants we especially wanted to eat at were Sci-Fi Dine-In and Be Our Guest.
-Instead of clicking ‘dinner’ or ‘lunch’ I tried for closing time at each park.
+For example 2 restaurants we especially wanted to eat at were Sci-Fi Dine-In and Be Our Guest.
+Instead of clicking ‘dinner’ or ‘lunch’, I tried closing time at each park.
 We lucked out and got reservations for 5 minutes before each park closed.
 Out of curiosity I tried searching the same restaurants under the ‘dinner’ tab and that time did not come up.

 Tip #4: Consider Non-Disney Restaurants on Property

 Did you know that some of the restaurants on Disney World property are not owned by Disney?
 For example, Yak and Yeti in Animal Kingdom or The Boathouse at Disney Springs.
 These restaurants still take Disney gift cards, are still on Disney property, and yet you can often make reservations for them before your 60-day mark.

 Yak and Yeti allow you to make reservations by calling them directly at (407) 824-9384.

 The Boathouse and other restaurants at Disney Springs allow you to make reservations via OpenTable.

 Tip #5: Look for Disney Reservations the Day Beforehand